International Settlement (San Francisco): Pacific Street after the end of Prohibition

 After Prohibition was repealed in 1933 and liquor was again available, an attempt was made to revive its entertainment scene.
 Restaurateur and capitalist, Pierino Gavello, initiated Pacific Street's third transformation and was responsible for starting the enterprise to redevelop the block between Montgomery and Kearney streets back into an entertainment district.
 The buildings were stream-lined with stucco facades and gleaming windows, and the block was renamed as International Settlement in an attempt to attract the servicemen of World War II.
 To further revitalize its entertainment business, two pairs of towers were constructed, on either end of that Pacific Avenue block, and those towers would support two large signs overhead which read: International Settlement.
 A number of African American jazz bands played at these night spots, and continued Pacific Street's involvement with America's jazz scene.

 The saloons, wine dens, and dance halls of the old Barbary Coast era would now be replaced with restaurants and night clubs.
-Some of the night clubs and restaurants of International Settlement were the Arabian Nights cocktail lounge (592 Pacific), the Gay 'N Frisky club (590 Pacific), House of Pisco (580 Pacific), Monaco (560 Pacific), The Barn (539 Pacific), The Hurricane (533 Pacific), the Lucca restaurant, House of Blue Lights, Spider Kelly's, Moulin Rouge, Sahara Sands, and the Barbary Coast club with its iconic can-can dancer's leg neon sign.
+Some of the night clubs and restaurants of International Settlement were the Arabian Nights cocktail lounge (592 Pacific), the Gay 'N Frisky club (590 Pacific), House of Pisco (580 Pacific), Monaco (560 Pacific), The Barn (539 Pacific), The Hurricane (533 Pacific), the Lucca restaurant, House of Blue Lights, Spider Kelly's, Moulin Rouge, Sahara Sands, Pago Pago, and the Barbary Coast club with its iconic can-can dancer's leg neon sign.

-Bee and Ray Goman's Gay ‘90s was at 555 Pacific Avenue, which was the site of the Old Hippodrome (later as Moulin Rouge) dance hall from the Barbary Coast days.
+Bee and Ray Goman's Gay ‘90s was at 555 Pacific Avenue, which was the site of a former Hippodrome (later as Moulin Rouge) dance hall from the Barbary Coast days.
 It currently houses an art store, and its basement still displays an old tunnel from its past.